-See Figure 4-5.
-The power feed and up/down breakers are externally mounted at the front of the control box.
-The blade guide, accessory, ignition, start, and board return breakers are located inside the control box.
+See Figure 4-1.
+The blade guide and accessory, breakers are located inside the control box.
 Remove the circuit breaker panel from the control box to access the internal breakers.

 NOTE: If the breaker is still hot, you may not be able to reset it immediately.
 Allow the breaker to cool for a few minutes before attempting to reset.